princeote/FastMDXplora/README.md

 # FastMDAnalysis

-FastMDAnalysis is a Python package for fast and automated MD trajectory analysis using MDTraj.
-It provides a user-friendly Python API as well as a command-line interface (CLI) to perform standard analyses including:
+FastMDAnalysis is a software for fast and automated MD trajectory analysis.
+It provides a user-friendly Python API as well as a command-line interface (CLI) built on top MDTraj and Matplotlib packages to perform standard analyses including:

 - **rmsd**: Root-Mean-Square Deviation analysis
 - **rmsf**: Root-Mean-Square Fluctuation analysis